Timber Design Awards

 About the awards

-Entrants competed within nine categories covering residential and commercial architectural excellence, innovation and a new section for student innovation.
+Entrants competed within ten categories covering everything from residential and commercial architectural excellence to engineering innovation, multi-storey construction and student innovation.

 The Resene Supreme Award went to Cathedral Grammar Junior School in Christchurch, submitted by Ruamoko Solutions with Andrew Barrie Lab, Tezuka Architects, Ohno Japan and Contract Construction.